Reference for XML Layout Testing

 Utilizing the XML APIs today?

 This page highlights the steps for setting up the library to scan android applications with XML layouts for accessibility issues.
-For steps to pull in the library, please see Getting Started.
+For steps to pull in the library, please see Getting Started with the Android SDK.

 Automated Testing